EstimatedEst. Read Time: 11 minutes

 Does this sound familiar?

-Guys, if this annoying pain is a part of your weekly routine, you’re not alone.
+Guys, if these annoying pain symptoms are a part of your weekly routine, you’re not alone.

 The two most common causes of low back pain are poor posture from sitting too much and using incorrect form in the weight room.